codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

 Publishing GitHub releases is available for GitHub repositories only.

 {{<notebox>}}
 As of deprecating the GitHub OAuth integration, Codemagic no longer has write access to the repositories.
 Setting up a personal access token is needed to publish releases to GitHub.
+Please follow the instructions below.
 {{</notebox>}}

 Publishing happens only for successful builds triggered on tag creation and is unavailable for manual builds.